Contextual Linear Optimization with Partial Feedback

-Contextual linear optimization (CLO) uses predictive contextual features to reduce uncertainty in random cost coefficients and thereby improve average-cost performance.
-An example is the stochastic shortest path problem with random edge costs (e.g., traffic) and contextual features (e.g., lagged traffic, weather).
-Existing work on CLO assumes the data has fully observed cost coefficient vectors, but in many applications, we can only see the realized cost of a historical decision, that is, just one projection of the random cost coefficient vector, to which we refer as bandit feedback.
-We study a class of offline learning algorithms for CLO with bandit feedback, which we term induced empirical risk minimization (IERM), where we fit a predictive model to directly optimize the downstream performance of the policy it induces.
-We show a fast-rate regret bound for IERM that allows for misspecified model classes and flexible choices of the optimization estimate, and we develop computationally tractable surrogate losses.
-A byproduct of our theory of independent interest is fast-rate regret bound for IERM with full feedback and misspecified policy class.
-We compare the performance of different modeling choices numerically using a stochastic shortest path example and provide practical insights from the empirical results.
+\ABSTRACT{ Contextual linear optimization (CLO) uses predictive contextual features to reduce uncertainty in random cost coefficients in the objective and thereby improve decision-making performance.
+A canonical example is the stochastic shortest path problem with random edge costs (\eg, travel time) and contextual features (\eg, lagged traffic, weather).
+While existing work on CLO assumes fully observed cost coefficient vectors, in many applications the decision maker observes only partial feedback corresponding to each chosen decision in the history.
+In this paper, we study both a bandit-feedback setting (\eg, only the overall travel time of each historical path is observed) and a semi-bandit-feedback setting (\eg, travel times of the individual segments on each chosen path are additionally observed).
+We propose a unified class of offline learning algorithms for CLO with different types of feedback, following a powerful induced empirical risk minimization (IERM) framework that integrates estimation and optimization.
+We provide a novel fast-rate regret bound for IERM that allows for misspecified model classes and flexible choices of estimation methods.
+To solve the partial-feedback IERM, we also tailor computationally tractable surrogate losses.
+A byproduct of our theory of independent interest is the fast-rate regret bound for IERM with full feedback and a misspecified policy class.
+We compare the performance of different methods numerically using stochastic shortest path examples on simulated and real data and provide practical insights from the empirical results. }